What is DACA?

 In November 2020, a federal judge in New York ruled that Chad Wolf, the acting head of the DHS, did not have the authority to make changes to the DACA program, and those rules were therefore invalid.

 The following month, a federal judge ruled that first-time applicants were once again permitted to apply.
 In January, 2021 President Joe Biden issued an executive order formally reinstating the program.
-Biden’s sweeping immigration agenda includes a pathway to citizenship for DACA recipients.
+Biden’s sweeping immigration agenda included a pathway to citizenship for DACA recipients, but the administration has faced repeated legal hurdles to make headway on legislative progress to fortify the program.

 Are DACA students eligible for financial aid?